 Metro Services Take Action to Help

-- Metro Water has suspended cut-offs and will waive late fees for the month of March.
+- Metro Water has suspended cut-offs and will waive late fees until the end of April.
 Metro Water Services customers who have found themselves experiencing financial hardship may request a payment plan for outstanding balances by calling 615-862-4600.

 - Nashville Electric Service (NES) has suspended all disconnections for nonpayment and is waiving all late fees through May 31.